WHEN THE CLIENT IS IN JAPAN

 Choose the right payment door

 Most unclear in-person cases begin with the $295 concierge routing review.
-Guided support, urgent dates, or full-day routes may secure a case deposit.
+Guided support, urgent dates, full-day routes, or privacy-sensitive schedules may secure a case deposit.

 Checkout creates the paid review record